Welcome to your big preview of every new Netflix Original series set to debut in 2023 or beyond.

 - Stronger – Sheldon Turner is behind this new A+E Studios drama for Netflix starring Yvonne Orji.
 About a single mom who becomes obsessed with bodybuilding.

 - Survival of the Thickest – From A24 pictures comes this new comedy series starring and produced by Michelle Buteau.

 - The 39 Steps – Limited series starring Benedict Cumberbatch about a man who becomes a pawn in a global conspiracy to reset the world order.
 Based on the John Buchan novel.

 - The Atomic Bazaar – Revolves around the global trade in nuclear weapons production and state-sponsored nuclear activities.

 - The Brothers Sun – Brad Falchuk’s dark comedy series about two Taiwanese brothers who took very different paths in life.

-- The Chronicles of Narnia – At least one TV series is expected to be part of Netflix’s huge expansion into Narnia.
+- The Chronicles of Narnia – A TV series adaptation is eventually expected to be part of Netflix’s huge expansion into Narnia.